 In calculating the time estimates, we have used all the information available to date about the instruments and flight software performance.
-We expect that, barring unforeseen circumstances, these estimates will prove to be good to around 10% of the total 'AOR duration', or 'wall-clock time'.
-This information will be updated as knowledge of the characterisation of the instruments and telescope improves.
+We expect that, barring unforeseen circumstances, these estimates will prove now to be good to a few percent of the total 'AOR duration', or 'wall-clock time'.
+This information has been updated as knowledge of the characterisation of the instruments and telescope has improved and we no longer expect it to show large variations during the rest of the mission, but small changes are still possible.
 Obviously, this means that the time estimates may change during proposal preparation if new information becomes available.
 Out of date time estimates are shown in red in the observations table and should be re-calculated before proposal submission.